Japan Display taps banks with eye to 2014 IPO: sources

 Restaurant Brands International Inc , owner of the Burger King and Tim Hortons fast-food chains, said on Tuesday it would acquire Popeyes Louisiana Kitchen for $1.8 billion in cash.

-The initial public offering (IPO) will be marketed globally and is expected to raise at least 100 billion yen ($1.3 billion) for Japan Display and a state-backed fund that is the firm's top shareholder, the sources said.
+The initial public offering (IPO), which will be marketed globally, will likely raise at least 100 billion yen ($1.3 billion) for Japan Display and a state-backed fund that is the firm's top shareholder, the sources said.

 A listing in early 2014 would mark an acceleration of the company's original plans.
 When Japan Display launched operations in April, chief executive Shuichi Otsuka said he would aim for an IPO by the financial year ending in March 2016.

-The move to fast-track the process reflects the company's solid earnings since its launch, boosted by strong demand from Apple Inc (AAPL.O), to which it supplies panels for the iPhone 5, and from other smartphone makers.
+The move to fast-track the process reflects the company's solid earnings performance since its launch.
+Japan Display is a supplier of panels for Apple Inc's (AAPL.O) iPhone and has benefited from strong demand for that and other smartphones.

-The global market for small- and medium-sized displays is set to double in size to $56 billion annually by 2016, according to an estimate by NPD DisplaySearch.

-But Japan Display needs to keep investing aggressively in research and new production lines to stay competitive against Asian rivals, including South Korean's Samsung Electronics Co Ltd (005930.KS).
+A listing would allow Japan Display to sell new shares, raising funds to make the heavy investments in research and factories needed to stay competitive against South Korean, Taiwanese and Chinese rivals.

-The IPO will also create an avenue for the Innovation Network Corporation of Japan (INCJ), a state fund which put 200 billion yen into the company, to sell down some of its 70 percent stake.
+An IPO would also create an avenue for the Innovation Network Corporation of Japan (INCJ), a state fund which put 200 billion yen into the company, to sell down some of its 70 percent stake.
 INCJ declined to comment.

 Restaurant Brands International Inc , owner of the Burger King and Tim Hortons fast-food chains, said on Tuesday it would acquire Popeyes Louisiana Kitchen for $1.8 billion in cash.